post

 Actually learning about plastic was and still is a huge task.

-Talking of face cream and other recipes: The information in this blog is for guidance only.
+Talking of which: The information in this blog is for guidance only.
 None of the recipes or tips in this blog have not been tested on anyone other than me and my husband.
 I strongly advise you do your own research and proceed very carefully.

 Be aware of the risks of listening to someone who